-Specialist Firearms Unit (SO19) seek funding for 30 Police Officers from the Step Change Growth Programme for 2005/2006.
+Specialist Firearms Unit (SO19) are seeking funding for 35 Police Officers from the Step Change Growth Programme for 2005/2006.
 These officers will be employed on Armed Response Vehicles (ARVs) and Tactical Support Teams (TSTs) This will ensure that the response provided is suitable to the threat presented.